anshumandwivediusa/java-notes/java_basics_and_oops/README.md

 # Java Fundamentals and Object Oriented Programming

+## Introduction
+Java is a high-level, object-oriented programming language known for its Oortability, Robustness, and Scalability.
+It runs on the Java Virtual Machine (JVM), making it platform-independent — “Write Once, Run Anywhere.”

 Object-Oriented Programming is a methodology or paradigm to design a program using classes and objects.
 It simplifies the software development and maintenance.
 Main Concepts - Polymorphism, Encapsulation, Inheritance, (PEI) Abstraction.

 ## Data Types in Java